mcolon0291/Mod-2-Store-/README.md

 -Future Improvement

 <h2> Introduction <h2>

-A simple bag website that allows you to add products, edit and delete
+ -A simple bag website that allows you to add products, edit and delete

 <h2>Technology</h2>